Searching for a baby blanket size guide? We’ve got you covered.

 Always remember that crib blankets must be free of any loose threads, buttons, or large holes that may pose a risk for your baby.
 The same goes for any sort of quilt as well.

-Baby quilt dimensions can exceed a 36-inch width if you so desire, especially if you plan to use it exclusively as a play blanket for your baby to crawl on.
+Baby quilt dimensions can exceed a 36-inch width if you so desire, especially if you plan to use it exclusively as a play blanket for your baby to crawl on (these can be a larger size).
 This longer width can also act as a cover for your child as they grow older.

 Crib blanket dimensions can also be smaller, about 30 x 36 inches on average.